-In this post we will solve a few ‘harder’ numerical problems on Vertical motion.
+In this post, we will solve a few ‘harder’ numerical problems on Vertical motion.
 Vertical motion under the influence of gravity is one of the most interesting chapters of mechanics.
 We have a detailed tutorial on this.
-Now its turn to explore some tricky but challenging numericals from this chapter.
+Now its turn to explore some tricky but challenging numerical problems from this chapter.

 You can also share similar problems and solution to my email id (see contacts).
-Will add those too here if found appropriate.
-These problems are good to practice for the students going for different exams like JEE including WBJEE, NEET, AP Physics etc
+I will add those too here if found appropriate.
+These problems are good to practice for the students going for different exams like JEE including WBJEE, NEET, AP Physics, etc

 Numericals on Vertical Motion

 A ball is thrown vertically in the air at 120 m/s.
 After 3 seconds, another ball is thrown vertically.
 What velocity must the second ball have to pass the first ball at 100m from the ground?

 First, we’ll frame the height formulas for both the balls: